 Just two hours drive from Toronto is the must-see Niagara Falls.
 Whether you see them from above or from underneath, you have to see them somehow.
 Ontario is also home to Canada’s capital city, Ottawa, a flawless mix of charm and excitement with a never-ending list of things to see and do.

 Ontario isn’t all about urban life, it also has its fill of nature too.
 Top spots include Algonquin Provincial Park, where there’s canoeing, hiking and wildlife viewing; Kingston for vibrant art, rich history and gateway to the Thousand Islands; and Muskoka for golf, stunning scenery and excellent local brews.

 Neighbouring Québec province is where you’ll find big and buzzing Montréal, which is also the second largest French-speaking city in the world after Paris.
 In complete contrast, small and intimate Québec City is steeped in old world charm and French style; it’s also the only fortified city north of Mexico.

-Just 45 minutes from Montréal are the lovely Laurentian Mountains with beautiful lakes and picturesque villages.
-Other places to explore in Québec Province include the Charlevoix region, the Maurice region where the scenery is stunning and activities such as hiking, whale watching, canoeing and snowmobiling (winter) are also available.
+Just 45 minutes from Montréal are the lovely Laurentian Mountains, a four-season destination of beautiful lakes, picturesque villages and exceptional ski slopes.
+Take time to also explore the pretty Charlevoix region, which sits between a semi-circular range of mountains and the St Lawrence River; or head to the Mauricie region where the scenery is stunning, the history and heritage is absorbing and activities such as hiking, whale watching, canoeing and snowmobiling (winter) can all be enjoyed.